Visiting New York City for the first time? Here’s all you need to know.

 - The William Vale: Great location, one of the best rooftops in the area (Westlight), pool.

 … WHERE TO STAY INSTEAD: If you really have your heart set on Midtown I recommend choosing a hotel in Midtown West or in the Upper West Side.
 Neighborhoods in the southern part of Midtown are also be great, like Chelsea, Flatiron District or Gramercy Park.
-These areas are much nicer and more fun to stay in than Times Square.
+These areas are much nicer, authentic, and more fun to stay in than Times Square.

 - New York EDITION: Classy hotel in the Flatiron District.

 - Empire Hotel: Fellow Gossip Girl fan?
 Try staying at Chuck Bass’ hotel on the Upper West Side.